jcsambangi/bme590final_backend/README.md

 * GET `/`
 * GET `/api/dashr/find_pins`
 * POST `/api/dashr/upload`
 However, the server is built to communicate only with the front end, with user input being controlled such that back end validation is unnecessary.
 Therefore, these routes should only be accessed through the above specified React front end.
-Before the software can be used at all, the below two steps should be carried out.
+Documentation can be found [here](https://jcsambangi.github.io/bme590final_backend/).
 ## Setting up the Database
 * Download [MySQL Community Edition](https://dev.mysql.com/downloads/windows/installer/8.0.html).
 * [Here](https://dev.mysql.com/doc/workbench/en/wb-getting-started-tutorial-creating-a-model.html) is a helpful guide to navigate setting up the database.
 Schema for the tables that should live inside the local database are included in the Schema folder inside this repository, should the user want to shortcut the next two bullet points.